aio-libs/aiozipkin/README.rst

 aiohttp example
 ---------------

-*aiozipkin* includes *aiohttp* server instumentaiton, for this create `web.Application()` as usual and install aiozipkin plugin:
+*aiozipkin* includes *aiohttp* server instrumentation, for this create `web.Application()` as usual and install aiozipkin plugin: